LyonsZhang/CINEMA-Group/content/authors/HongkeWu/_index.md

   - Alumni
 ---

-Cong Xu is a Director Biostatistics at Bicycle Therapeutics.
+Hongke Wu is a Ph.D. candidate in epidemiology at Penn State College of Medicine.
+Her research interests have been focusing on cancer, nutrition, racial disparities, and environmental health.